Gesso: Composition

-Variations

-Half-chalk ground
+Gesso is traditionally a mix of an animal glue binder (usually rabbit-skin glue), chalk, and white pigment.

 For priming flexible canvas, an emulsion of gesso and linseed oil, also called "half-chalk ground", is used.

-Acrylic gesso

 Acrylic gesso is a mixture of white pigment and some kind of filler (chalk, silica, etc.) and acrylic resin dispersed in water.
 It produces a soft, flexible non-absorbent surface that is technically not gesso (although it is commonly called that by its manufacturers).
 It can contain calcium carbonate (CaCO3) to increase the absorbency of the primer coat as well as titanium dioxide or "titanium white" as a whitening agent.
 It is sold premixed for both sizing and priming panels and flexible canvas for painting.
 Art supply manufacturers market canvases pre-primed with acrylic gesso.
 Acrylic gesso can be colored, either commercially by replacing the titanium white with another pigment, such as carbon black, or by the artist directly, with the addition of an acrylic paint.
-Acrylic gesso can be odorous, due to the presence of ammonia and/or formaldehyde, which are added in small amounts as preservatives.
+Acrylic gesso can be odorous, due to the presence of ammonia or formaldehyde, which are added in small amounts as preservatives.
 Acrylic gesso's non-absorbent acrylic polymer base makes it incompatible with media that require an absorbent substrate, such as egg tempera.
 The Painter's Handbook notes a problem with using oil paints over an acrylic gesso ground instead of a traditional oil ground, citing a mismatch in flexibility that over time could cause the oil paint to delaminate.